Module curlew.core

 return CSet(**args)

-Return a copy of these constraints cast to pytorch tensors with the specified data type and hosted on the specified device.
+Return a copy of these constraints cast to pytorch tensors.

 def transform(self, f, batch=50000)